mistenes/mikegyesulet-revive-2025/README.md

 Use `render.yaml` to provision:

-- a static-site service for the Vite build
+- a single Node/Express web service that builds/serves the Vite frontend and exposes the API
-- a Node/Express API service connected to
 - a managed Postgres database

-After importing the blueprint, set `VITE_API_BASE_URL` for the static site and map the Postgres connection string into the API service.
-The API seeds the `admin_users` table with `ADMIN_EMAIL`/`ADMIN_PASSWORD` and secures routes with HTTP-only cookies.
+After importing the blueprint, Render will inject the service URL into `FRONTEND_ORIGIN` automatically and wire Postgres into the `DATABASE_URL`.
+The API seeds the `admin_users` table with `ADMIN_EMAIL`/`ADMIN_PASSWORD` and secures routes with HTTP-only cookies while serving the built SPA from `dist`.

 ## Tests / build